MohamedAziz15/lip-syncing-pipeline/README.md

   - Adjusting parameters for better results
 - Generated a high-quality video with excellent synchronization of lip movements with the audio.

-### Task 3: Evaluation and Fine-Tuning
 **Evaluation:**
-- Compared the generated video with the reference video [13_K.mp4](link-to-video).
+Compared the generated video with the reference video [13_K.mp4].
-- Verified that the model provided good synchronization and overall video quality.
+Verified that the model provided good synchronization and overall video quality.
+Fine-Tuning:

 **Fine-Tuning:**
-- Instead of fine-tuning the model, adjusted parameters like `bbox_shift` to control mouth openness, resulting in better synchronization.
+ Instead of fine-tuning the model, adjusted parameters like bbox_shift to control mouth openness, resulting in better synchronization.
+'''
+!python -m scripts.inference --inference_config configs/inference/test.yaml --bbox_shift -7
+'''

 ## Results
 - Generated a high-quality video with excellent synchronization of lip movements with the audio.